 What was Bob Barker's Net Worth and Salary?

 Bob Barker was a legendary American TV game show host and animal activist who had a net worth of $0 at the time of his death.
 Bob famously vowed to "die broke" after donating all of his money to animal charities.
-He died on August 26, 2023 at the age of 99, having presumably fulfilled that promise.
+He died on August 26, 2023, at the age of 99, having presumably fulfilled that promise.

 At this peak, Bob's fortune topped $70 million.
-During his life he donated at least $30 million, that we know about, to support animal charities and causes.
+During his life, he donated at least $30 million, which we know about, to support animal charities and causes.
 For his entire life, Bob was an outspoken advocate for animal rights.
 He ended each episode of "The Price Is Right" with a plea for viewers to spay or neuter their pets.
 His most notable donations include $2.5 million given in 2012 to PETA, which in turn named its West Coast headquarters in his honor.
 He donated $25 million of his own money to establish the "DJ&T Foundation," which finances clinics that offer spaying and neutering services ("DJ" was a reference to his late wife Dorothy Jo, and "T" was a reference to his mother Matilda, who was known as "Tilly").
 He donated $5 million to the Sea Shepherd Conservation Society to pay for an anti-whaling ship, which they christened the "S.S.
 Bob Barker."

 Bob Barker was best known for being the longest-running host on the game show "The Price is Right."
 Bob hosted the show from 1972 to 2007.
 He has a star on the Hollywood Walk of Fame, received the 1995 Daytime Emmy Lifetime Achievement Award, and was named the Greatest Game Show Host of All-Time by Time magazine.
 Before "The Price Is Right," Barker had already gained fame as the host of another game show, "Truth or Consequences," from 1956 to 1974.